Aaron Davey: Media appearances

 Davey made an appearance on the AFL Players Revue of the Grand Final edition of The AFL Footy Show doing a Michael Jackson impersonation.

-In 2009, Davey featured in the official advertisement for the AFL, playing football on a basketball court.

-Davey is a frequent panellist on The Marngrook Footy Show.
+Davey is a frequent panelist on The Marngrook Footy Show.

 Personal life and family

-Aaron is the older brother of Alwyn Davey, who played for Essendon and both are cousins of Brownlow Medallist, Gavin Wanganeen, and NBA player Patrick Mills.
+Davey is the older brother of Alwyn Davey, who played for Essendon, and is related to Brownlow Medallist, Gavin Wanganeen, and NBA player Patrick Mills.

-His sister, Bronwyn was part of the first AFL Women's Draft, playing for the Melbourne Football Club's women's team recruited from Greenacres, South Australia.
+His sister, Bronwyn, was part of the first AFL Women's Draft, playing for the Melbourne Football Club's women's team recruited from Greenacres, South Australia.

-Charitable Work
+Charitable work

 In 2005, Davey became an ambassador for The Fred Hollows Foundation.
-Davey participated in the Coastrek in 2013, running 50 km to raise money for The Fred Hollows Foundation and awareness about the health issues Aboriginals and Torres Strait Islanders people face.
+In 2013, he participated in Coastrek, running 50km to raise funds for the foundation and to raise awareness about the health issues affecting Aboriginals and Torres Strait Islander communities.